Moody Bible Institute: 21st century

-In November 2017, the institution announced the closure of its campus in Spokane, Washington, and reductions in other programs and services in response to continued drops in enrollment.
+In November 2017, the institution announced the closure of its campus in Spokane, Washington and reductions in other programs and services in response to continued drops in enrollment.
 Faculty were distressed by impending job losses, and penned an anonymous letter to the administration in the student newspaper expressing concerns about faculty layoffs when the administration had just committed $22 million for a new campus building.
-Two months later the president and Chief Operating Officer both resigned and the provost retired.
+Two months later, both the President and Chief Operating Officer resigned, and the provost retired.
 In its announcement of these changes, the institution cited "widespread concerns over the direction" of the institution.

 Mark Jobe, founder of the multisite New Life Community Church, became the new president in January 2019.
 In July 2019, Jobe announced a long-range plan to redevelop portions of Moody's campus.
 Proceeds from the sale of 8.1 acres would be earmarked for campus improvements, scholarships, endowment, and financial reserves.
-The "North Union" project was approved by Chicago Plan Commission in July 2021 and by Chicago City Council in October 2022.
+The "North Union" project was approved by the Chicago Plan Commission in July 2021 and by the Chicago City Council in October 2022.

+Presidents

 Academics

 MBI's stated mission is to train students for full-time ministry in churches and parachurch organizations.
-Since 1989 it has been accredited by the Higher Learning Commission or its predecessor.
+Since 1989, it has been accredited by the Higher Learning Commission or its predecessor.
 It is also accredited by the Association for Biblical Higher Education and the National Association of Schools of Music.